janv/john-carmack-plan-archive/by_year/johnc_plan_1998.md

 I know that some people are still having problems with vanilla systems, though.
 I have tried everything I can think of remotely, but if someone from the Dallas area wants to bring a system by our office, I can try some more serious investigations.

-Something that has shown to help with some 3dfx problems is to set "cl_maxfps 31", which will keep the console between level changes from rendering too fast, which has caused some cards to hang the system.
+Something that has shown to help with some 3dfx problems is to set `cl_maxfps 31`, which will keep the console between level changes from rendering too fast, which has caused some cards to hang the system.

-### John Carmack's .plan for Jan 09, 1998
+## John Carmack's .plan for Jan 09, 1998

 We got 70 people on a base100 server, and it died after it wedged at 100% utilization for a while.
 Tomorrow we will find exactly what overflowed, and do some profiling.